aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-xps/_index.md

 ## Conclusion
 In this tutorial, we covered the step-by-step process of converting a PDF file to XPS format using Aspose.PDF for .NET.
 By following the instructions outlined above, you should now be able to convert a PDF file to XPS format.
 This feature is useful when you want to view or print PDF documents in an XPS format.

+### FAQ's

+#### Q: Is the XPS format suitable for cross-platform compatibility?

+A: The XPS format, being an XML-based file format, is platform-independent and can be viewed on various operating systems and devices.
+XPS files are supported on Windows platforms by default, and some third-party applications and viewers may be available for other platforms.

+#### Q: Can Aspose.PDF for .NET handle complex PDF files with multiple pages and images during XPS conversion?

+A: Yes, Aspose.PDF for .NET can handle complex PDF files with multiple pages and images during XPS conversion.
+It accurately retains the layout, images, and textual content of the PDF while converting it to XPS format.

+#### Q: Is it possible to specify additional settings or options during the XPS conversion process?

+A: Yes, Aspose.PDF for .NET provides various options and settings that can be customized during the XPS conversion process.
+You can control the image compression, font embedding, and other settings using the `XpsSaveOptions` class.

+#### Q: Can password-protected PDFs be converted to XPS format using Aspose.PDF for .NET?

+A: Yes, Aspose.PDF for .NET supports converting password-protected PDFs to XPS format.
+When loading a password-protected PDF, you can provide the password using the `Document` class constructor or by setting the `Password` property before loading the PDF.